Sneezy-w/quiz-genius/requirement.md

   Provide feedback after quiz completion.

 - **Content:**
-  - Overall score display (e.g., “You scored 8/10”).
+  - Overall score display (e.g., "You scored 8/10").
   - Breakdown by question:
-    - Question text.
+    - Question text
-    - Selected answer vs. correct answer.
+    - Selected answer vs. correct answer
-    - Explanations (if available, or generated from AI).
+    - Explanation reason for correct answer
+    - Reference to specific knowledge sources (e.g., "Based on Document A, Section 2")
   - Options to:
     - Retry the quiz.
     - Return to the Dashboard.
     - Review detailed feedback.
+    - View detailed source references
   - (Optional) A leaderboard or stats if the feature is extended.

 - **UX Consideration:**